rokubop/talon-ui-elements/README.md

 Start trying out properties to see how it changes.
 See all supported [properties](./docs/properties.md) for styling.

+> Note: It's a good idea to say "Talon open log" and watch the log while developing.
+This will help you if you make any mistakes.

 ## Examples

 Checkout out examples in the [examples](./examples) folder.
 Or say "elements test" to view live interactive examples.